Ivette Cordovez: Theatre

 Cordovez returned to Panama in 2011 and participated in the female version of Neil Simon's The Odd Couple, where she played Vera.

 TVN

 Ivette Cordovez is currently working as an executive at TVN.
 There she set up an Acting for TV course, directed by Alejandra Israel, the former Televisa's acting teacher.

-She started as the news presenter for TVN Weekend News on November, 2011.
+She started as the news presenter for TVN Weekend News in November 2011.